Minnesota Senior Care Plus (MSC+)

 Are you 65 or older?
 Do you qualify for Medicaid?
 You’re eligible for a Minnesota Senior Care Plus (MSC+) plan.
 MSC+ plans provide medical coverage and services.
 There’s no monthly premium.
 And you won’t have to pay a copay for most care you get.

-MSC+ is a Minnesota Medical Assistance (Medicaid) plan for people over age 65.
-To qualify for Medical Assistance, you must meet certain income limits.
+MSC+ is a Medicaid plan for people over age 65.
+To qualify for Medicaid, you must meet certain income limits.

 With MSC+, you’ll get coverage to help you take care of your health.
 You may also be eligible for a care coordinator.
 A care coordinator can assist you with your benefits and well-being.

-You have options if you’re eligible for both MSC+ and Original Medicare (Parts A and B) – you may be able to get more out of each program by signing up for a Minnesota Senior Health Options (MSHO) plan instead.
+You have options if you’re eligible for both MSC+ and Medicare Parts A and B – you may be able to get more out of each program by signing up for a

 MSC+ plans cover many services, including:

 - Urgent care and emergency care throughout the United States

 - Long-term care services, like nursing home care

 - Home- and community-based services if you qualify

 - Personal care assistance if you qualify